apache/incubator-seata-samples/dubbo/README.md

 # dubbo

-How to use Fescar to ensure consistency between Dubbo Microservices ？
+How to use Seata to ensure consistency between Dubbo Microservices ？

 Please see the blog:
 Engligh: http://dubbo.apache.org/en-us/blog/dubbo-fescar.html